riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-04-14-Public-Betas.markdown

 Since we're referring back to the dawn of the personal computer, it might be worth reviewing the [Osborne effect](https://en.wikipedia.org/wiki/Osborne_effect).
 Humane and Apple both need to sell the devices that they have available *now* — although Apple can stand to lose money on speculative notions for quite a bit longer than Humane can.

 In the case of Apple, this story sounds very familiar.
-I am reading *[Inventing the Future](https://books.by/john-buck)* right now, and just came to this passage:
+I am reading *[Inventing the Future](https://books.by/john-buck)* right now, about the history of Apple's Advanced Technology Group, and just came to this passage:

 > Future Apple Ill Product Manager David Fradin recalled:
 >